ArthurWerle/vault/README.md

 # vaulter

-vaulter is a personal vault to store things.
+vaulter is a centralized personal vault to store links.

-tired of having bookmarks on different browsers, different computers, different social medias? keep it in vaulter.